-In addition to the regular study of languages, the work of the Freshman year is marked by the orientation or general survey courses in mathematics, natural sciences, and social sciences.
+In addition to the regular study of languages, the work of the Freshman year is marked by the orientation or general survey courses in mathematics, natural sciences, and social science.
 These courses are so planned as to acquaint the student with the principles and facts that underly the general fields of study, that are essential to the development of understanding of man in relation to his human and his natural environment, and basic for the further pursuit of study in the particular fields of the student's later choice.

 Subject Hours Credits

 Language .
 3 6

 English 1-2 .
 2 4

-Oral English 21-22 2
+Oral English 21-22 .
+2 2

-Mathematics 1-2 8
+Mathematics 1-2 .
+4 8

-Science 1, Chemistry 1 4-6 61/2
+Science 1, Biology 11 .
+4-6 61/2

 History 1-2 .
 3 6

-Physical Education 1-2 2
+Physical Education 1-2 .
+2 2

--

-20-22 341/2
+1 6 or 17-19 281/2